New students often have questions about the admissions process. Perhaps one can help you!

 Q: I’ve attended another school.
 Do I have to take the placement test again?

-A: ACCUPLACER(R) scores from another college are transferable to Oconee Fall Line Tech provided they are no more than 5 years old.
+A: ACCUPLACER® scores from another college are transferable to Oconee Fall Line Tech.
+Valid COMPASS, ASSET, SAT, ACT, PSAT, or GED scores may be submitted.
+If scores do not meet program level requirements, applicants will be required to take the placement test.
 Completion of equivalent, program-level English and Math courses with a grade of C or better may be used in lieu of taking the placement test.
 Official transcripts from the college must show course completion.
-High school graduates can submit their official scores from the SAT or ACT provided the scores are within the 5 years time period.
-If the scores do not meet program level requirements, the placement exam must be taken.
+The entrance exam will be waived for applicants possessing an associate’s degree or higher.

 Q: What is the minimum educational requirement for the programs at Oconee Fall Line Technical College (OFTC)?